atapas/notifyme/README.md

 If you liked the work, please show your support by giving a Star!

 # ✋ Contributions
-I would love to get feedbacks using the github issues.
+I would love to get your feedback.
+Please use the github issues for submitting any feedback.
 At the same time, please join hands in improving the component further by fixing bugs, adding features.

 People contributed so far ([emoji key](https://allcontributors.org/docs/en/emoji-key)):